7 Ways to Fix iPhone Proximity Sensor by Yourself

 Solution 5.
 Put iPhone in Recovery Mode to update iPhone

-Step 1: Open iTunes (Wind or Mac Mojave and below) or Finder (Mac with macOS Catalina and above) on your computer.
+Step 1: Open iTunes (Windows or Mac Mojave and below) or Finder (Mac with macOS Catalina and above) on your computer.

 Install the latest version of iTunes on your computer or open Finder.
 Connect your iPhone to the computer using a lightning cable.